-Thanks to the Schengen rules, which are part of EU law, most EU countries have removed controls at their borders.
+Thanks to the Schengen Agreement, most EU countries have removed controls at their borders.

-Iceland, Liechtenstein, Norway and Switzerland are also Schengen members although they are not in the EU.
-This means, for example, that you can go skiing in Switzerland without having to show your passport when crossing the border.
+Iceland, Liechtenstein, Norway and Switzerland are also in the Schengen area, although they are not in the EU.
+This means, for example, that you can go skiing in Switzerland without having to show your passport when crossing the border from the EU.

-Internal border controls can exceptionally be introduced for a limited period if there is a serious threat to internal security.
+Border controls within the Schengen area can exceptionally be introduced for a limited period if there is a serious threat to public safety or security.

 Before travelling outside the EU, check what documents are required by the non-EU country you are planning to visit.